HackYourFuture/JavaScript3/Week1/MAKEME.md

 **_Deadline Thursday_**

 _This homework is more extensive and challenging than previous homework!
-Please read the instructions below carefully and follow them meticulously.
+Please read the instructions below carefully and follow them with great attention to detail.
 Start this homework as soon as you can and allow time for discussion and questions (slack!)._

 ### 2.1 Introduction